N1711/Bugcket/README.md

 # Bugcket
 A C# forms application to track and manage bugs and enhancements for a software product.
 100% human generated code.
-Not all features working due to lack of free time.
+Work in progress.

 # Architecture
 ## Application flow